ryliecc/capstone-java/README.md

 I've followed a structured approach to set up and deploy the "Budget App."
 Here are the key steps that have been completed:

 1. **GitHub Repository Setup:**
-    - A GitHub repository named "capstone-java" has been created to host the project.
+    - A GitHub service named "capstone-java" has been created to host the project.
-    - The repository is initialized with a `.gitignore` file suitable for Java, Maven, and React/Vite with TypeScript.
+    - The service is initialized with a `.gitignore` file suitable for Java, Maven, and React/Vite with TypeScript.

 2. **Backend Setup:**
     - A Maven project for the backend using Java has been created.